Omer0191/dds_analysis/docs/source/content/demoFLMR.rst

     dds_analysis collect_gene_names4blocks --in_filtered_blockGene_file $OUT_FINAL/${IN_BLOCK_DMR_NAME}_deg_info_filtered_DMR_or_DEG.tsv
     echo collect_gene_names2blocks - Done

-    #if no TAD information availble then we can skip below two lines of check_block_gene_inTAD
-    #but use the exported file from collect_gene_names4blocks for step 10 gene ranking !!
+If no TAD information available then we can skip below two lines of check_block_gene_inTAD but use the exported file from collect_gene_names4blocks for step 10 gene ranking !!

 Step 9:
 -------
-Check whether the block/gene/ in the same TAD or boundariy
+Check whether the block/gene/ in the same TAD or boundary

 .. code-block:: bash